guruprasad9610/SeaBeach_Travel/README.md

 # SeaBeach_Travel

-A tourism website to explore the beauty of coastal paradise and discover pristine shores, hidden gems.
+A tourism website to explore the beauty of coastal paradise and discover pristine shores, hidden gems at seasore.

 ## Deployed Link